QbiXibQ/FBHealBox_Vanilla/README.md

 **Smart Healing (off by default).** With *Smart Healing* on, a click casts the lowest rank of the assigned spell whose expected heal covers the target's missing health, minus healing already on the way, plus the *Safety margin* (default 20 %).
 Expected heals come from the learned values of the prediction where available, otherwise from the tooltip average.
 It never goes above the rank you assigned, applies to direct heals only, and below 30 % health it always casts the assigned rank. **Heal over time spells are never downranked**, whatever the class: Renew, Rejuvenation, Regrowth, Tranquility, Lifebloom, Wild Growth, Riptide and Earth Shield always go out at the rank you assigned.
 A HoT spreads its healing over many seconds, so the health missing at the moment of the click says nothing about which rank fits, and a downranked HoT keeps ticking too weakly for its whole duration.
 Mixed spells such as Regrowth count as HoTs as well.
 Shields and buffs such as Fortitude are likewise cast as assigned, and a spell only qualifies at all if its tooltip describes a heal.

+**A running HoT does not count as incoming healing.** Only what lands right away is subtracted: direct heals and spells reported over HealComm, so one to three seconds out.
+The healing still owed by a ticking Renew stays out of it.
+Counting it in full would make the deficit look tiny and turn a Heal rank 4 into a Lesser Heal, although the target needs health now and not in a quarter of a minute.
+The HoT is still shown on the bar, it just does not take part in the rank decision.

 **Heal chains (new in 1.4.4.3).** Downranking is not limited to the assigned spell.
 Within a *heal chain* the spell itself may change, so a click on Greater Heal can go out as Lesser Heal rank 3 when that covers the deficit.
 The chains hold the single-target direct heals of one class:

 |Class|Chain|